clair513/Seaborn-Tutorial/README.md

 # Seaborn-Tutorial:

 This repository is an attempt to help *Data Science* aspirants gain necessary **<span style="color:yellow">Data Visualization</span>** skills required to progress in their career.
 It includes all the types of plot offered by Seaborn, applied on random datasets.
 For learners who feel at ease when steps are visually explained, you may check my [YouTube channel](https://www.youtube.com/channel/UCwvHagkArilKs7QT4vqFXqQ) or opt for a *written/article* mode preview on my [Medium publication](https://medium.com/@neuralnets).
-My algorithms shall try best to ensure that these notebooks match word-by-word with video streaming.
+Algorithms shall try best to ensure that these notebooks are well synchronized with video streaming.

 ## Agenda:
 With this series of **<span style="color:red">Seaborn notebooks</span>**, aspirants shall achieve or be able to upgrade their skills on: